BTMichalowicz/Gerry-mender/README.md

 * JQuery - written for web page functions
 * AJAX - front end content partial update
 * MySQL - the database, storing the state, district, and precinct information
-* Microsoft Azure - project is deployed into Azure to make it a functioning webapp
 * Java - used in the algorithm that redistricts

 ## The Application